 - Text Chat

 The chat function allows patients to approach doctors via text messages rather than by scheduling virtual doctor visits.
 One-to-one texting can be an effective way for ongoing communication.
 Text messages are well suited for cases when a patient needs advice about drugs or changes in nutrition.
 Moreover, users can exchange images and documents, such as lab results, X-rays, etc.

-A doctor on-demand app will send users notifications, reminding them about appointments or informing about occurring changes.
+A doctor on-demand app will send users notifications, reminding them about appointments or informing them about occurring changes.
 Additionally, doctors can be notified about the emergency state of their patients.

 - Payment System